 We prefer not to do this.
 It is very subjective and it really should be you deciding what stays in your fleece and not us.
-There is a whole other page here Skirting on the website with details about skirting a fleece.
+We have a Skirting page on this site with details on skirting your fleece.
 Please be sure to read through it so you can understand what to look for and where your comfort level lies.
 If we do skirt your fleece here at MFW we will be removing matted felted pieces, excessive areas of vegetable matter (VM), excessive second cuts and any dung tags.
 We charge $30 per fleece to do this and again, we prefer not to.

 Our carding machine has several speed adjustments which allow us to process a wide variety of animal fibers.
 Staple length restrictions are 2” to 6” with some exceptions.
 Please read the detailed skirting page Skirting for more about staple lengths that we can card here.
 Carding prices are on a sliding scale due to the huge differences in speed and thickness that can go through the machine.
 A superfine Cormo fleece would be fed very thin into the machine with it running at our slowest speed in order to card it properly.
 A coarser Jacob fleece might be able to run at the highest speed and be fed quite thick at the infeed.
 A typical Lincoln long wool fiber would be in fed a bit thicker but the card would be set at a slower speed in order to run properly.
 Hence the large variance in carding charges.
 We can only card animal fibers with our carding machine here.
 Any other fibers (silk, Firestar, nylon, etc.) can be added at the pin drafting stage and are streaked through the roving.
 See more about that here Blending.
 The carding machine here at MFW is producing a worsted style roving.
 Unlike a woolen carder, this card is aligning the fibers to be all in the same general direction.
 This roving is considered semi worsted because of this aligned fashion.
 It is not fully worsted because it does not remove the shorter fibers and because it will align very short (2 inch) stapled fibers.